-Internal Tank Jet Gun
+Internal Tank Jet Gun(s)

-The Internal Jet Gun (Fig.11a) is located inside the polyethylene plastic reservoir tank, and its function is to keep the slurry product in the tank moving.
+The Internal Jet Gun(s) (Fig.11a) are located inside the polyethylene plastic reservoir tanks, and their main function is to keep the slurry product in the tank moving.
 This function assures the elimination of dead spots in the tank and a consistent mixture of fluid.
-The internal jet gun control valve labeled "Tank Gun" (Fig.11b) should always be in the open position, unless you are cleaning the filter / shear (described earlier) or performing repairs on the system.
-If the valve is not closed a siphoning action can occur, pulling fluid from the tank and into the external piping.
-The jet gun requires little or no maintenance and will only require attention if the jets become clogged.
+The internal jet gun control valve labeled "Tank Gun #1" (Fig.11b) should always be in the open position, unless you are cleaning the filter / shear (described earlier) or performing repairs on the system.
+If the valve is not closed a siphoning action can occur, pulling fluid from the #1 tank and into the external piping.
+The internal jet gun control valve labeled "Tank Gun #2" (Fig.11b) will be in the open or closed position depending on the function or scenario (described in section IV) that the #2 tank is used.

+The jet guns require little or no maintenance and will only require attention if the jets become clogged.
 Flushing the entire system weekly with clear water should eliminate any problems with this piece of the system.
-The fluid from the Jet Gun is at a very high pressure and extreme caution should be used when removing and viewing through the small vent cap on the tank lid.
+The fluid jetting from the Jet Gun is at a very high pressure and extreme caution should be used when removing and viewing through the small vent cap on the tank lid.

-The tank jet gun also acts as relief valve to the system and relieves the pressure spikes caused when the flow to the drill rig or reservoir tank is interrupted.
+The tank jet gun(s) also acts as a relief valve to the system and relieves the pressure spikes caused when the flow to the drill rig or reservoir tank is interrupted.